bithive/esi-ruby/docs/FleetsApi.md

 # load the gem
 require 'esi-ruby'
 # setup authorization
-EsiRuby.configure do |config|
+Esi.configure do |config|
   # Configure OAuth2 access token for authorization: evesso
   config.access_token = 'YOUR ACCESS TOKEN'
 end

-api_instance = EsiRuby::FleetsApi.new
+api_instance = Esi::FleetsApi.new

 fleet_id = 789 # Integer | ID for a fleet

-naming = EsiRuby::PutFleetsFleetIdWingsWingIdNaming.new # PutFleetsFleetIdWingsWingIdNaming | New name of the wing
+naming = Esi::PutFleetsFleetIdWingsWingIdNaming.new # PutFleetsFleetIdWingsWingIdNaming | New name of the wing

 wing_id = 789 # Integer | The wing to rename